ertugruldmr/FacialEmotionRecognition/readme.md

     - [__(D) Deployment as web demo app__](#g-deployment-as-web-demo-app)
   - [__Licance__](#license)
   - [__Connection Links__](#connection-links)
+  - __NOTE__:
-  - NOTE: The model file exceeded limitations. you can download it from this [link]().
+  - 	The model file exceeded limitations. you can download it from this [link](https://huggingface.co/spaces/ErtugrulDemir/FacialEmotionRecognition/resolve/main/Basic_EmotionModel.zip).
+The other demo links are also included the model download link.

 ## __Brief__